ms/buildtogether.tech/src/fairness/index.md

 the victim of online harassment or stalking should have to agree to invasive surveillance in order to pass a course.

-Many of these failures have their roots in a lack of compassion---i.e., in an inability to imagine the world through others' eyes.
+Many of these failures have their roots in a lack of compassion—i.e., in an inability to imagine the world through others' eyes.
 As [% i "Hoye, Mike" %][Mike Hoye][hoye-mike][% /i %] has pointed out, some wayfinding apps for phones have an option to avoid checkpoints; it's unlikely that the people who